Eren Yeager: Actors

 Yūki Kaji (left) and Bryce Papenbrook (middle) voice Eren in Japanese and English, respectively.
 Haruma Miura (right) portrayed him in the live-action film.

 Japanese actor Yūki Kaji commented on how it was important that he should voice Eren's Titan form because he believes it is an extension of the character.
 He had a meal with Isayama after he visited the recording studio and the manga artist told him he found Eren quite a difficult character but complimented Kaji by saying "You know Eren already", which gave him confidence.
 Eren's characterization was briefly altered for the English dub of the series making him self-reflective and eloquent in some scenes.
 Kaji described Eren for the second season as a person who never changes despite his growth, finding this trait important for the drama.
 The staff and him did not want to change the way Kaji changed Eren's portrayal in the making of the second season.
-Upon seeing Kaji's portayal of Eren, Yukimura believes he was more heroic than the Eren he originally wrote in the manga.
+Upon seeing Kaji's portrayal of Eren, Yukimura believes he was more heroic than the Eren he originally wrote in the manga.

 English voice actor Bryce Papenbrook got excited when he got the role of Eren as he was a fan of the show before it was announced that it would be dubbed into English.
 As a result, he viewed this as an advantage as he managed to understand the character beforehand.
 For example, he could understand the delivery of several lines because he already knew of the anime's series of twists.
 Additionally, he saw himself prepared for the role's pressure due to his previous works in popular anime.

 He was excited because Eren was different from his previous characters despite sharing a similar age and vocal range, he commented "It's a very raw sound.
 Some of the noises he pulled out of me were just disgusting.
 I loved it.
 I loved every second of it."
 Papenbrook noted how different was Eren from his previous role as noted in the delivery of emotions and notable screams.
 There were three different kinds of voices he used for Eren: One for his kid persona, another deeper for his young adult self and a third "which was different from anything else."
 He recorded all three of those, and "there were noises that were required that were just disgusting and nasty."
 While he saw Eren's screams as challenging, he believes it was not the most difficult he ever had.

 Haruma Miura stated he was proud of portraying Eren in the live-action film, adding that he was surprised by being cast for the role.
 Due to the appeal of the series, Miura tried to stay true to Eren's characterization when working in the movie and hoped Asian viewers would enjoy his work.
 Miura found the shooting of the movie challenging including the training to move like the character.
 Miura aimed to show Eren's naivety traits when working in the movie.